 - Your credit report will have your private student loan information.

-- The Health Resources and Services Administration (HRSA) houses any health professions student loans.
+- The Health Resources and Services Administration (HRSA) houses any health profession student loans.

-After gathering your loan information, you can now weigh all of your options.
+After gathering information for all of your federal and private student loans, you can now weigh your options.

 Student loan refinance for nursing professionals

 The nursing student loan refinance option is available for any of your student loans.
-It’s a way to get better loan terms and hopefully pay less in interest.
+It’s a way to get better loan terms and hopefully pay less over the life of your loan by scoring a lower interest rate from a private lender.

-Refinancing can make your loan pay off easier with a single loan payment — not to mention save you some serious money in interest.
+Student loan refinancing can make your loan pay off easier with a single loan payment — not to mention save you some serious money in interest, especially for former graduate students with Grad PLUS loans.
 This doesn’t mean refinancing is the best choice for one or all of your student loans, though.

-Nurses can be eligible for student loan forgiveness and student loan repayment programs, too.
-Forgiveness can keep more money in your pocket than a lower interest rate with refinancing.
+Nurses might also be eligible for student loan forgiveness programs or flexible student loan repayment options.
+In which case, loan forgiveness for nurses can keep more money in your pocket than a lower interest rate with refinancing.

 Other nursing loan repayment options

-If you have federal student loans you can pursue student loan forgiveness.
-You’ll want to look into the following major programs to see if you’re eligible:
+If you have federal student loans you can pursue student loan forgiveness programs.
+You’ll want to look into the following major programs to see if you’re eligible.

 1. Public Service Loan Forgiveness

-A note of caution if you’re already pursuing PSLF: You may not want to consolidate your loans.
+A note of caution if you’re already pursuing Public Service Loan Forgiveness: You may not want to consolidate your loans.
 This will start your payment count over.
 In this case, you might refinance only your Grad PLUS Loans and continue pursuing PSLF for your other loans.

 2. Income-driven repayment forgiveness program

-It’s not the most ideal path for nurses, especially if you qualify for PSLF or the Nurse Corps Loan Repayment Program.
+It’s not the most ideal path for nurses, especially if you qualify for PSLF or the Nurse Corps Loan Repayment Program (NCLRP).
 However, if you work at a for-profit hospital, this could be a viable option.

 You may also be eligible for state-specific student loan forgiveness programs.
-There’s a serious shortage of nurses all across the U.S. In order to fill this need, states have created programs that will help nurses pay off their student loans in exchange for service.
+There’s a serious shortage of nurses all across the U.S. In order to fill this need, states have created programs that will provide student loan forgiveness for nurses in exchange for service.

-Not all of the repayment and forgiveness options are tax-free.
-If you decide to pursue one of them, remember that you’ll also need to prepare to pay for the tax bomb once you hit forgiveness.
+Be aware that not all of the repayment and forgiveness options are tax-free.
+If you decide to pursue one of them, remember that you’ll also need to prepare to pay for the tax bomb once you hit forgiveness eligibility.

 Should nurses refinance student loans or not?

-The forgiveness and repayment options take time, with 20 to 25 years being the longest if you choose the IDR forgiveness route.
-Nursing student loan refinancing is a faster way to pay back your student loan debt.
+The student loan forgiveness and repayment options take time, with 20 to 25 years being the longest if you choose the IDR forgiveness route.
+So, nursing student loan refinancing is a faster way to pay back your student loan debt.
 You can be aggressive about it and find a loan term as short as five years.

 If you have private student loans, you don’t have these same protections.
 You should look into refinancing because you can only gain from a lower interest rate.
 You can create a different game plan for your federal student loans and your private student loans.